 Sustainability becomes part of fashion design in the Salvatore Ferragamo Museum

-Today, the Salvatore Ferragamo Museum in Florence commemorates the designer's creation with photo and factory exhibitions.
-What only a few know: Ferragamo has always been fascinated by the idea of sustainability and used natural fabrics such as bamboo or cork to make his shoes.
+Today, the Salvatore Ferragamo Museum in Florence commemorates the designer's work with photo and factory exhibitions.
+But only very few people know that Ferragamo has always been fascinated by the idea of sustainability and also used natural materials such as bamboo or cork in the manufacture of its shoes.